CSS Specificity

 A class selector beats any number of element selectors - a class selector such as .intro beats h1, p, div, etc:

-The universal selector (*) and inherited values have a specificity of 0 - The universal selector (*) and inherited values are ignored!
+The universal selector (*) and inherited values - The universal selector (*) and inherited values do not impact the specificity weight value: